Purvijain1234/Square-Hover/README.md

 # Square-Hover
-In this Project there is a little game of Sqaure hover.
+In this Project there is a little game of Sqaure hover by using HTML and CSS only.